The Full accident report can be read here. (Department of Transport)

 to be mounted on the cabinet floor made it necessary to prepare new and longer

-connecting leads.
+dc output connecting leads.
 This was done and connections

 made and the senior technician replaced the fuse.
 There were then